davidklaing/davidklaing.github.io/pages/notes/self-effacing-ends.md

 Examples:

 - Happiness.
-The happiest people seem to be those who are focused on other things—relationships, meaningful work, etc. They don't seem to spend much time thinking about how to become happier.
+The happiest people seem to be those who are focused on other things—relationships, meaningful work, etc. They don't seem to be aiming directly at happiness as an end in itself.
 - Prestige.
 If you focus directly on earning prestige, you will likely be seen as manipulative or self-absorbed.
 The most prestigious people tend to become so through achievements or genuine good qualities.

 ## Reference